camunda/camunda-docs/docs/components/modeler/desktop-modeler/connect-to-camunda-8.md

 ---
-id: connect-to-camunda-platform-8
+id: connect-to-camunda-8
 title: Deploy your first diagram
 description: "Follow these steps to directly deploy diagrams and start process instances in Camunda 8."
 ---

 Desktop Modeler can directly deploy diagrams and start process instances in Camunda 8.
 Follow the steps below to deploy a diagram to **Camunda 8 SaaS**.
-To deploy to a local installation, visit the [Camunda Platform 8 Self-Managed guide](../../../self-managed/modeler/desktop-modeler/deploy-to-self-managed.md).
+To deploy to a local installation, visit the [Camunda 8 Self-Managed guide](../../../self-managed/modeler/desktop-modeler/deploy-to-self-managed.md).

 1. Click the deployment icon: